php-fig/fig-standards/proposed/http-factory/http-factory.md

      * @param UriInterface|string $uri The URI associated with the request.
 If
      *     the value is a string, the factory MUST create a UriInterface
      *     instance based on it.
+     * @param array $serverParams Array of SAPI parameters with which to seed
+     *     the generated request instance.
      *
      * @return ServerRequestInterface
      */